For years, this was the biggest limitation of WordPress.com.

 WordPress.com handles:

-That stability matters more over time.
-A site that stays online, loads quickly, and avoids security issues builds trust with both visitors and search engines.
+That reliability becomes more valuable over time.
+A site that stays fast, secure, and online builds trust with both users and search engines.

 Ideal for Long-Term Projects